tardis-sn/tardis/docs/uses.rst

 1) a model for the supernova ejecta (density and composition distribution);
 2) that parameters determining the physical and numerical properties of the code are given.

 These inputs are specified via the input file (yaml file).
 As a starting point, examine the input file in the example download (above).
 The example file sets up a very simple model in which the density distribution is based on the well-known W7 model (Nomoto et al. 1984; fit following Branch et al. 1985) and in which uniform abundances are specified.
-To get you started, here is a short list of example settings that can be experimented with to get a feel for using TARDIS.
+To get you started, here is a short list of some settings in that example that can be experimented with to get a feel for using TARDIS.
 Please contact us if you have questions or would like information on more advanced possibilities!

 Change the abundances
 ===============